emory-irlab/query-explorer/README.md

 To let us know how you've used QueryExplorer or for any inquires or collaboration, email us at kdhole -@- emory.edu

-If you've used QueryExplorer, consider citing the following:
+If you've used QueryExplorer, consider citing our previous paper:

 ```bibtex
 @misc{dhole2023interactive,